 Grassy Creek Waterfall Trail is near the center of town and is a short hiking trail to the falls.
 It’s a thirty (30) foot waterfall which is located on private property.
 The property owners allow visitors to hike the trail and check out the waterfall.

 Starting and finishing at Skyline Village, Murder Mountain Run is a stretch of one hundred fourteen (114) miles with many peaceful roads with low traffic, and much beautiful scenery.
-It’s located right off the Blue Ridge Parkway and goes through two (2) National Forests, and got its name because of a murder which occurred many years ago.
+It’s located right off the Blue Ridge Parkway and goes through two (2) National Forests, and got its name because of a murder that occurred many years ago.

-For some of the finest mountain music Geneva Hall is the place to be.
-I recall being entertained by a few musicians from this part of the world many years ago, when I was working on a summer camp for children, and the musicians actually built as well as played their instruments.
+For some of the finest mountain music, Geneva Hall is the place to be.
+I recall being entertained by a few musicians from this part of the world many years ago, when I was working on a summer camp for children, and the musicians actually built as well as playing their instruments.
 This hall has been around for over eighty (80) years.
 You also get to participate in some square dancing as well.
 There’s also some great fellowship with the local folks.

 In the Linville Gorge area which is a bit remote, you will find Wiseman’s View.
 About fifteen hundred (1500) feet above the Linville River, you have a view of the deepest gorge in the whole eastern United States.
 In addition to viewing the gorge, you get a good look at Table Rock and Hawksbill Mountain.